imgag/aiDIVA/README.md

 ## Annotation resources
 If the annotation is not made beforehand make sure that the necessary database resources are present.
-In the `annotation_resources` folder you can find Makefiles to create and prepare the different annotation resources.
+In the `annotation_resources` folder you can find Makefiles to create and prepare the different annotation resources that are used as custom annotation with VEP.

 ## HPO resources
 The HPO resources needed for the prioritization step can be found in the `data` folder.
 The path to the files is specified in the configuration file make sure that it leads to the correct location.
 In the data folder there is also a standalone python script to generate these files (inside the script in the comments you can find the download links to the files that are used to generate the resources).
 It is recommended to use the v1 resources (eg. hpo_graph_v1.pkl) to prevent problems if networkx in version 1 is used.
 Version 2 can still import these resources, but the graph generated with version 2 is not compatible with version 1.

+## Pathogenicity prediction
+There are two random forest models that are used in AIdiva to predict the pathogenicity of a given varaint.
+One for SNP variants and the other for inframe InDel variants (frameshift variants are seen as highly pathogenic).
+The training data of the two models consists of variants from Clinvar combined with additional variants from HGMD that are not present in Clinvar.

+The scripts used to train the models can be found in the following GitHub repository: [AIdiva-Training](https://github.com/imgag/AIdiva-Training)

 ## Running AIdiva